atheheath/linux-configs/README.md

 * .tmux.conf
   * https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/

-Don't really know what more there is to come, but I guess we'll find out as we go.
+Don't really know what more there is to come, but I guess we'll find out as we go as we add and modify the .vimrc and .tmux.conf!